classgraph/classgraph/README.md

 3. Optionally call `.verbose()` to give verbose output for debugging purposes; and
 4. Call `.scan()` to start the scan.

 This is the pattern shown in the following example.
-(Note: this example uses Java 8 lambda expressions to implicitly construct the appropriate type of MatchProcessor corresponding to each `.match...()` method; see the [Tips](#tips) section for the Java 7 equivalent.)
+(Note: this example uses Java 8 lambda expressions to automatically construct the appropriate type of MatchProcessor corresponding to each `.match...()` method, based on MatchProcessors being `FunctionalInterface`s; see the [Tips](#tips) section for the Java 7 equivalent.)

 ```java
 // Package prefixes to scan are listed in the constructor: